mpirotaiswilton-IW/STM-CLI-Feed-Example/README.md

     This will take some time to complete, allow for 30 seconds to a full minute.

-4. the following 2 containers should now be running and/or have finnished running:
+4. The following 2 containers should now be running and/or have finnished running:
     - `solace`: The Solace PubSub+ message broker
     - `solace-init`: where a python script runs to set up our solace container for the testing payment solution.
 This container will exit after it has completed its intended purpose